BLET reaches tentative agreement with Louisville & Indiana

 Members who are eligible and have not received a ratification packet by Wednesday, October 9 should call the National Division at (216) 241-2630, extension 222.
 When connected with the extension, please leave the following information:

 The date you were promoted to locomotive engineer;

 The last four digits of your Social Security number.

 E-mail requests for ballots will not be accepted because personal information is required to verify eligibility before a ballot can be issued.

 BLET National President Dennis R. Pierce urged all eligible members to cast their ballots in the ratification process.
-“Union membership is not a spectator sport, and I encourage all of our Louisville & Indiana members to vote in this most-important of union functions,” BLET National President Dennis R. Pierce said.
+Every union member has the privilege and the right to vote on their contract, President Pierce said.
+I encourage all of our Louisville & Indiana Brothers and Sisters to review the proposed contract and to cast their vote in the ratification process.

 The Louisville & Indiana Railroad is a subsidiary of the Anacostia Rail Holdings Company and is headquartered in Jeffersonville, Ind.
 Its 106-mile main line runs between Louisville, Ky., and Indianapolis, Ind.
 Anacostia Rail Holdings acquired the former Pennsylvania Railroad trackage from Conrail and began operating 25 years ago on March 12, 1994.
 It connects with CSXT, Norfolk Southern, the Indiana Rail Road, and the Paducah & Louisville Railway.